 What You Should Know About Investing in Bonds

-Bonds can be a core element to your financial investment portfolio and a good way to invest and grow your money.
+Bonds are a great core element to add to your financial investment portfolio and a good way to invest and grow your money.
 With interest rates plummeting, many conservative investors are looking beyond ordinary bank accounts for the first time.
 For those desperate for income and safety, like new investors, newly-retired seniors or those about to retire, investing in bonds might be a great alternative to other more risky investments.

 If you are just beginning to consider investing in bonds, this article is meant to educate you on the basics of bonds and will help you to determine if this type of investment is right for you.